 dish and associated electronics and cabling).

-This NOAAPORT reception system installation remains
+This NOAAPORT reception system installation is

 a fairly high profile undertaking at the UCR, so its success

-was important for Unidata and MeteoForum.
+remains important for Unidata and MeteoForum.

 MeteoForum.
 This collaboration